TheRoddyWMS/BamToFastqPlugin/README.md

 Use the `rerun` mode to restart a failed workflow while keeping already generated old results.

+### Output

+Reads are classified into one of 5 groups:

+* R1, R2: paired reads (first and second) with matching mates found.
+* U1, U2: paired reads (first and second) for which no matching mates were found (=orphans).
+Obviously, these two files will not have the same order.
+* S: unpaired reads (singletons), i.e. reads that are not marked as being paired

+The workflow produces one unsorted and one sorted GZipped FASTQ for each of these categories and for each read group in the input BAM.
+This includes a "default" read-group for reads that are not assigned to any group.
+For paired and matched reads the read 1 and read 2 FASTQs always will have the same order.
+This means, that in many cases your reads will only be in the R1 and R2 classes for paired-end data or in the S class for single end data.

 ### `cleanup`

 Remove the unsorted FASTQ files.
 Currently, these files are not actually removed but truncated to size 0.
 The call is identical to the one for `run` or `rerun` but uses the `cleanup` mode of Roddy.